 Like podcasts?
 Find our full archive here or anywhere you listen to podcasts: search Community IT Innovators Nonprofit Technology Topics on Apple, Google, Stitcher, Pandora, and more.
 Or ask your smart speaker.

 Join Community IT experts Norwin Herrera, IT Business Manager, and Robin Harris, Cloud Technologies Engineer, for a case study of an ongoing, large, and complex SharePoint migration they are managing with our client, Chinatown Community Development Center.

 The best practices we have developed for SharePoint migrations are applicable to any size organization with any number of files.
 The basic process is the same.
-Join us for a run-through of the steps to take to make your migration a success.
+This webinar is a run-through of the steps to take to make your migration a success.